Yandex Cloud

 You will see the backup ID in the ID column.
 The CREATED AT column shows the backup completion time in yyyy-mm-dd hh:mm:ss format.

-2. Send the following request to create a cluster from a backup:
+2. Make the following request to create a cluster from a backup:

 yc managed-opensearch cluster restore --backup-id <backup_ID>

-You can also run the command with the parameters you use when creating a cluster.
-For the description of such parameters, see Creating a cluster.
+You can also run this command, providing the parameters you set when creating a cluster.
+For the description of these parameters, see Creating a cluster.

 export IAM_TOKEN="<IAM_token>"